FatihKoz/DisposableBasic/README.md

 Pilot/User Requirements;

 4. Pilots should enter your va's GitHub repository url (like `your_github_username/stableapproach`) to their plugin settings (X-Plane > Stable Approach > Settings)
-5. Pilots should enter their plugin userID's to their user profiles (phpvms > Profile > Edit)
+5. Finally pilots should enter their plugin userID's to their user profiles (phpvms > Profile > Edit)

 :warning: *Stable Approach Plugin ONLY support SSL/Secure connections for report uploads* :warning: